 - Gain and test valuable skills in our strategy business simulator

 In a fast-moving and complex global economy, the role of management has never been more exciting and challenging.
+Over 750,000 companies were founded in the UK in 2022, the second highest year on record.
 Whether you envisage life at a FTSE 100 company, or want to run your own start-up, at Winchester we’ll equip you to be a confident, responsible and innovative leader of the future able to meet the shifting demands of the contemporary business world.

-You gain a broad range of business knowledge and skills which enable you to pursue a career in a diverse range of organisational sectors.
+The wide range of real-time business knowledge and skills gained will enable you to pursue a career in a diverse range of organisational sectors.
 You are also equipped with the skills suitable for self-employment and the conﬁdence to set up your own business.

 Pre-approved for a Masters